FAQs

 • Refreshments - soft drinks and snacks or a hot meal (if possible) shortly after sound check for all performers and crew

-• Free and Secure Parking for one van and up to 3 cars (dependant upon line up)
+• Free and Secure Parking for one or two large vans and up to 6 cars (dependant upon line up)

-• Adequate Mains or Generator Power Supply - preferably 4 double sockets on at least 2 separate ring mains or a 32amp blue supply
+• Adequate Mains or Generator Power Supply - preferably 32amp 3phase supply, or 32a single phase or 3x 16a - last resort 4x double sockets on at least 2 separate ring mains

 • A safe environment to work in - security in place if needed.
 Guests should not be on stage or in the stage area unless invited by a member of the band